What is WEEE?

 We are working hard to make reusing and recycling WEEE as easy as possible across north London.
 Find out below what is the easiest way to reuse and recycle WEEE - there are three options to choose from.

 Option 1 – Use a small WEEE bank

-Working with ERP, we have placed small WEEE banks across the area.
-These banks can recycle any electrical item that is small enough to fit in such as hairdryers and two-slice toasters.
-(The size of most of the WEEE bank chute holes is 520mm x 510mm.)
+Working with an organisation called European Recycling Platform (ERP), we have placed small WEEE banks across the area.
+These banks can recycle any electrical item that is small enough to fit in the chute, such as hairdryers and two-slice toasters.
+The size of most of the WEEE bank chute holes is 520mm x 510mm.

 Use the interactive map below to locate your nearest bank.

 View NLWA WEEE Bring Banks in a larger map.